kaeyros-analytics-org/sema-doc/index.rst

 .. image:: /images/landing.png

 Sema is a comprehensive application designed to facilitate the customer relationship management of a company's products and services through social networks.
-By leveraging popular messaging platforms like WhatsApp and Telegram, Sema enables companies to directly reach their customers' phones with targeted advertisements and interactive marketing campaigns.
+By leveraging popular messaging platforms like WhatsApp, Sema enables companies to directly reach their customers' phones with targeted advertisements and interactive marketing campaigns.

 Sema has two primary types of users:

 #. **Companies**: Businesses that purchase Sema's services to advertise their products and services.
-#. **WhatsApp and Telegram Users**: The customers of the companies who receive advertisements and interact with the marketing campaigns.
+#. **WhatsApp Users**: The customers of the companies who receive advertisements and interact with the marketing campaigns.

-Sema provides an intuitive user interface for companies and integrates seamlessly with WhatsApp and Telegram for customer interactions.
+Sema provides an intuitive user interface for companies and integrates seamlessly with WhatsApp for customer interactions.

 .. toctree::
    :maxdepth: 2